Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-You can file a request/concern in our General Request category in through the Citizen Request Tracker, and we will get your concern and/or question addressed.
-Or you can contact Jenn Hatmaker at the Town Hall at 865-966-7057 or by email at firstname.lastname@example.org, and she will contact the Mayor and Board of Aldermen on your behalf.
+You can file a request/concern in our Other category at www.mygovernmentonline.org, and we will get your concern and/or question addressed.
+Or you can call Jenn Hatmaker at the Town Hall at 865-966-7057 or by email at email@example.com, and she will contact the Mayor and Board of Aldermen on your behalf.

 7320 Region Lane in Knoxville, TN provides a full Driver License Service station, CDL (Commercial Driver License) Skills Test, Original Handgun Permit, Driving Records (MVR).
 You can contact the center at 865-594-6399.

-No owner, or agent of such owner of any lot, place or area within one hundred (100) feet of an occupied building which building is located within a residential subdivision in the town, shall permit on such lot, place or area, or upon any sidewalk abutting the same, any weeds, grass, or deleterious, unhealthful growths, or noxious matter, that may be growing, lying, or located thereon to exceed a height of twelve (12) inches.
+Farragut Municipal Code Sec.
+14-33. - Weeds.
+No owner, or agent of such owner of any lot, place or area within one hundred (100) feet of an occupied building which building is located within in the Town, shall permit on such lot, place or area, or upon any sidewalk, driveway, trail, greenway or path abutting the same, any weeds, grass, or deleterious, unhealthful growths, or noxious matter, that may be growing, lying, or located thereon to exceed a height of twelve (12) inches.
 This section does not apply to the owner or operator of an operating farm.

 The Town of Farragut currently maintains four parks: